-Population-based I Population-based II Population-based III Hospital-based Other, specify below % mothers delivering outside registry area % non-resident mothers delivering within registry area % non-resident mothers delivering within registry area % deliveries in defined geographic area (specify below) occurring in the selected hospitals other Year and source of informatio on which this estimate is based n C2 Geographical area covered by F (give names of administrative b provinces, major cities etc. Atta possible) oundaries, C3 Has the registry population and the same since the beginning o specify Date Type of Date Type of Date Type of Date Type of change, detail change, detail change, detail change, detail change, detail C4 Annual number Number of births currently covered by Registry (LB+SB) Year Name of source of information (eg. Office for National Statistics for England and Wales) C5 Births in the Number country in which Registry is situated Year Name of source of information (eg. Office for National Statistics for England and Wales) % covered by Registry C6 Further information
+Population-based I Population-based II Population-based III Hospital-based Other, specify below % mothers delivering outside registry area % non-resident mothers delivering within registry area % non-resident mothers delivering within registry area % deliveries in defined geographic area (specify below) occurring in the selected hospitals other Year and source of informa on which this estimate is bas C2 Geographical area covered by Registry at present (give names of administrative boundaries, provinces, major cities etc. Attach a map if possible) C3 B Has the registry population and geographic area been Yes No, spect the same since the beginning of the Registry? specify Date Type Date Type Date Type Date Type of change, detail of change, detail of change, detail of change, detail of change, detail C4 Annual number Number of births currently covered by Registry (LB+SB) Year Name of source of information (eg. Office for National Statistics for England and Wales) C5 Births in the Number country in which Registry is situated Year Name of source of information (eg. Office for National Statistics for England and Wales) % covered by Registry C6 Further information